 3 Hacks to Curb Presentation Procrastination

 Your presentation is due next week.
 The slides aren’t done.
 Your content is a mess, verbose and lacking value.
-And you’re thinking, "Ah, I’ll get this done in a snap, it could wait a few days...”
+And you’re thinking, "Ah, I’ll get this done in a snap; it can wait a few days . . . "

 We know the adverse effects of procrastination on our productivity.
 How is Presentation Procrastination any different?
 For one, the calamitous effects of last-minute work here are compounded on stage, evident for the audience to scrutinize.
 When you present, you are representing yourself.
 A half-baked presentation reflects horribly on your credibility and professionalism.
 It makes you look unprepared, disorganized and possibly even lazy.